PhilippeItsMe/ci-passeport-chats-et-chiens-portfolio5-v2/README.md

 **PY testing : ALL CLEAR**

 All raised issues are in vscode and migrations code and therefore out of scope.

+WARNING : After resolving the issue : ./my_project/settings.py:8:5: F401 'env' imported but unused
+the project crashed.
+Therefore, I had to put the env. link back in the setting.py file.
+Therefore the issue in back in the flake8 testing.

 <img src="static/readme/flake1.webp">
 <img src="static/readme/flake2.webp">